 Another useful thing in working with some code issues is being able to run an example app from a project.
 Since we knew we’ll be working on repositories that some of us are familiar with, we prepared a small guide on how to get the project setup.

 For example, this small gist:

 helped new people to get RNTester from React-Native up and running.

 Once you have selected the task to work on, you’re ready to go, but you’re not limited to work just by yourself.
 What best worked for some of us was a screen sharing session - one person was streaming code, while others were brainstorming on ideas to implement.

 <p-bg-col>Pro tip: As an organizer, you don’t want people to get stuck and get stripped of all the fun.
 Make sure you engage with people and make sure they reach out (or stay connected with) others that can help them - for example, ask if anyone needs help from time to time<p-bg-col>.

 The hackathon was fruitful!
 We received positive feedback regarding the event from participants.
 Some of them were removing legacy context API or fixing API bugs in React Native core, some were contributing to community packages - detaching "doctor" command from React Native CLI or making sure that example app in react-native-maps is runnable.

 It turns out that this hackathon, except for really obvious difference, wasn’t very different from what we had before - happy participants, new experiences gained, new joiners onboarded to Open Source, and some value sent back to the community.

-I definitely recommend to organize one in your company, to make people still engaged during these crazy pandemic times.
+I definitely recommend organizing one in your company to make people engaged during these crazy pandemic times.